 - Keep a daily log of your internship hours to verify that you have completed at least 90 hours.

 - Complete a literature review research paper related to your internship.
 This paper should be at least 10 pages on a topic directly related to your internship.
 It should include research references from refereed sources.
 It must be in APA format.
-Prof. Charles or Prof. McCoy will review the paper one or two times to help you with the format.
+Prof. Harris, Prof. Burnet, or Prof. Queen will review the paper one or two times to help you with the format.
 This paper will satisfy the Major Writing Requirement in the Department.
 This paper is due at the end of classes for the semester you are getting credit for the course.
 It is a great idea to complete it well before this date because you will be busy with your other courses.

 - Complete a one page self-evaluation of your internship experience and have it sent to the faculty member in Kinesiology in charge of the internship.